varajala/java-cmd/README.md

 # java-cmd

 A simple command line interpreter made with Java.
+This project was done as a university course assignment.

 ## Building and running with Maven: